Ememobong-dev/Nahederis/README.md

 # Nahedris
-Nahedris is an online Kitchen Store majorly based in the US, but ooh well, be sure to get Nigeria delicacies.
+Nahedris Foods is a catering service in the USA owned by Adeyinka Naheema.
+The site is an online kitchen where people get to order for awesome treat, check out the site developed by reedtechng here : https://www.nahedrisfoods.com/